Uniform Sampling through the Lov\'asz Local Lemma: General Partial Rejection Sampling

 Given $\sigma$, our goal is to resample a set of events that is unblocking and contains $\Bad(\sigma)$.
 Such a set must exist because $V$ is unblocking ($\partial V$ is empty) and $\Bad(\sigma)\subseteq V$.
 However, we want to resample as few events as possible.

 Intuitively, we start by setting the resampling set $R_0$ as the set of bad events $\Bad(\sigma)$.
 We mark resampling events in rounds, similar to a breadth first search.
 Let $R_t$ be the resampling set of round $t\ge 0$.
 In round $t + 1$, let $A_i$ be an event on the boundary of $R_{t}$ that hasn't been marked yet.
 We mark it ``resampling'' if the partial assignments on the shared variables of $A_i$ and $R_{t}$ can be extended so that $A_i$ occurs.
 Otherwise we mark it ``not resampling''.
 We continue this process until there is no unmarked event left on the boundary of the current $R$.
 An event outside of $\Gamma^+(R)$ may be left unmarked at the end of \Cref{alg:resample}.
 Note that once we mark some event ``not resampling'', it will never be added into the resampling set.
+This is because $R$ is only grow in size during the algorithm.

+In \Cref{alg:resample}, we are dynamically updating $R$ during each iteration of going through $U$.
+This is potentially beneficial as an event $A_i$ may become incompatible with $R$ after some event $A_j$ is added, where both $i,j\in U$.

-It it easy to see that the output of Algorithm \ref{alg:resample} is deterministic under $\sigma$.
+We fix a priori an arbitrary ordering while choosing $i\in U$ in the ``for'' loop of Algorithm \ref{alg:resample}.
+Then the output of Algorithm \ref{alg:resample} is deterministic under $\sigma$.
 Call it $\Res(\sigma)$.

 \begin{lemma} Let $\sigma$ be an assignment.
-For any $i\in\partial \Res(\sigma)$, $A_i\cap \sigma_{\Res(\sigma)}=\emptyset$. \end{lemma} \begin{proof} Since $i\in\partial\Res(\sigma)$, it must have been marked.
+For any $i\in\partial \Res(\sigma)$, $A_i \perp \sigma\vert_{\Res(\sigma)}$. \end{lemma} \begin{proof} Since $i\in\partial\Res(\sigma)$, it must have been marked.
 Moreover, $i\not\in \Res(\sigma)$, so it must be marked as ``not resampling''.
-Thus, there exists an intermediate set $R\subseteq\Res(\sigma)$ during the execution of Algorithm \ref{alg:resample} such that $A_i\cap\sigma_R=\emptyset$ and $i\in\partial R$.
+Thus, there exists an intermediate set $R\subseteq\Res(\sigma)$ during the execution of Algorithm \ref{alg:resample} such that $A_i\perp\sigma\vert_R$ and $i\in\partial R$.
 It implies that $A_i$ is disjoint from the partial assignment of $\sigma$ restricted to $\vbl(A_i)\cap\vbl(R)$.
 However,

 as $R\subseteq\Res(\sigma)$.
-We have that $A_i\cap \sigma_{\Res(\sigma)}=\emptyset$. \end{proof}
+We have that $A_i \perp \sigma\vert_{\Res(\sigma)}$. \end{proof}